jjjj473/ggggg/README.md

 ArchZip now uses a lightweight system manager that runs all zip and pacman commands.
 It serializes command execution and frees unused memory after each operation, providing more robust error handling.
 Any failure is reported in a dialog instead of printing to the terminal.
+The manager now also keeps a history of the last 70 commands executed.

 ## Usage